brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 Then the implementation could let users opt in with `-Wformat-too-many-args` (or maybe opt out with `-Wno-format-too-many-args`, or maybe some other invocation).

+Moreover, even if *some* parts of your application do translation, many others might not.
+Perhaps rather than globally adding `-Wno-format-too-many-args`, an implementation would allow a `#pragma` to enable (or disable) this particular warning for the duration of a translation unit.
+Implementations already do this sort of thing, which is exactly what we want.
+All we need to do is allow a library author to provide a tag.

 There are probably many such examples in many libraries.
 Giving library authors the power to warn users (and users the power to choose their warning granularity) seems very useful.

+### Tag Restrictions

+During an [SG-16 telecon](https://github.com/sg16-unicode/sg16-meetings/tree/master?tab=readme-ov-file#april-10th-2024), there was some discussion on what the requirements are of the tag we want to pass to `std::constexpr_warning`.
+For instance, should this be a core language facility so that we can require a string literal?

+Unfortunately, I don't think we can require a string literal - since that would prohibit future evolution to add the format API on top of `std::constexpr_warning_str` and friends.
+Such an API would need to forward its argument down to the hypothetical core language feature, at which point we lose "string-literal-ness."
+We should, however, strongly encourage users to only use string literal tags.

+But we do have to have requirements on the tag, since this is going to be something that we want to expose externally as described above - whether as a command-line flag or `#pragma`.
+So no quotes, semicolons, or other characters with special meaning in command line shells.

+My opening bid is that (and I am obviously not a text guy): a tag is only allowed to contain: `A-Z`{.x}, `a-z`, `0-9`{.x}, `_`, and `-`{.x}.
+That's a pretty limited set, but it's probably sufficient for the use-case and should not cause problems on shells, etc.

+### Tagging in other interfaces

+[@P2758R2] only introduced a `tag` parameter for `warning` but not for `print` or `error`.
+SG-16 suggested that each of the interfaces should also accept a tag that could be used to either suppress diagnostics or elevate to an error.
+This revision adds those parameters as well (for `print`, optionally, for `warning` and `error`, mandatory).

 # Proposal

 This paper proposes the following:

-1. Introduce a new compile-time diagnostic API that only has effect if manifestly constant evaluated: `std::constexpr_print_str(msg)`.
+1. Introduce a new compile-time diagnostic API that only has effect if manifestly constant evaluated: `std::constexpr_print_str([tag,], msg)`.
-2. Introduce a new compile-time error APIs, that only has effect if manifestly constant evaluated: `std::constexpr_error_str(msg)` will both cause the program to be ill-formed additionally cause the expression to not be a constant expression.
+2. Introduce a new compile-time error APIs, that only has effect if manifestly constant evaluated: `std::constexpr_error_str(tag, msg)` will both cause the program to be ill-formed additionally cause the expression to not be a constant expression, emitting the message under the provided tag (which can be used in an implementation-defined way to control whether the diagnostic is emitted).
 EWG took a poll in February 2023 to encourage work on the ability to print multiple errors per constant evaluation but still result in a failed TU:

     |SF|F|N|A|SA|
     |-|-|-|-|-|